Higher Education & Careers

 - Arrange a wide programme of meetings and work experience.

-- Arrange a Looking Forward Day with talks and workshops on a range of higher educational areas.
+- Arrange a Futures Day with talks and workshops on a range of higher educational areas, life and employability skills.

 - Provide information about university open days, apprenticeship vacancies and other higher education opportunities via the student portal.